AVTA 2019 Nomination List: Harshad Chopra, Jennifer Winget, Parth Samthaan & Others Nominated

 Other Nominations

-• The Sky General Entertainment Channel Of The Year: Colors, Sony Entertainment Television and Star Plus
+• The Sky General Entertainment Channel of the Year: Colors, Sony Entertainment Television and Star Plus

-• Music Channel Of The Year: B4U Music, BritAsia TV and MTV Beats
+• Music Channel of the Year: B4U Music, BritAsia TV and MTV Beats

-• News Channel Of The Year: Aaj Tak, ABP News and NDTV 24×7
+• News Channel of the Year: Aaj Tak, ABP News and NDTV 24×7

-• Urdu News Channel Of The Year: Dunya News, Geo News and New Vision TV
+• Urdu News Channel of the Year: Dunya News, Geo News and New Vision TV

-• Punjabi Channel Of The Year: Akaal TV, PTC Punjabi and Sangat TV
+• Punjabi Channel of the Year: Akaal TV, PTC Punjabi and Sangat TV

-• Bengali Channel Of The Year: ATN Bangla, Channel S and iON TV
+• Bengali Channel of the Year: ATN Bangla, Channel S and iON TV

-• Urdu Entertainment Channel Of The Year: Geo TV, Hum TV and Prime TV
+• Urdu Entertainment Channel of the Year: Geo TV, Hum TV and Prime TV

 The awards ceremony will be held on November 16, 2019, in London.